imatrix83/HP-8300-Hackintosh-/README.md

-# HP-8300-Hackintosh-
+# HP-8300-Hackintosh
-Download the EFI folder Zip File and unzib and copy to your EFI folder
+Download the EFI folder Zip File
+Unzip the File
+Copy EFI Folder to mounted EFI Disk
+Restart and your done Enjoy